Teragion/Sea-Thru-Impl/Report/Report.md

 It takes the original image and a depth map of the same size for inputs, and output the recovered image.

 [MiDaS](https://github.com/isl-org/MiDaS) (by Intel Intelligent Systems Lab) is a project for predicting depth map from an arbitrary image.
+In this implementation, we explore the possibility of using monocular depth interpreting techniques to facilitate the recovery by Sea-thru.

+The authors did not provide any code accompanying the original paper, hence all of the implementation is done by myself.
+The images and depth maps are provided by the authors (see `Data/Data.md`).

+## Summary / Abstract
+This paper is a recent advancement of technologies reconstructing image from underwater captures as if they were taken on the ground (by "removing the water").
+The major contribution of this paper is:
+1. Pointed out that coefficients related to wideband attenuation $\beta^D$ and backscatter $\beta^B$ are different.
+1. Proposed a practical way of independently estimating these parameters with experiment-based interpolating techniques.
+1. Shown that both $\beta^D$ and $\beta^B$ are dominanted by their $z$ dependency.

+Traditionally, $\beta^D$ and $\beta^B$ are considered as equivalent parameters are results in significant distortion in some situations.

+Sea-thru greatly improved the results of recovering the image from underwater captures, for detailed comparison of results, please refer to the original paper (as I have not implemented the traditional methods to compare).

 ## Imaging Underwater
 Water's effects on an image taken underwater can be divided into two categories: **wideband attenuation** and **backscatter**.
 Specifically, underwater image $I$ is represented as